 We have the NYC luxury of working next to Central Park –– a perk that in warmer months provides the perfect place to take a little mental break.
 The key here is to not find my way to the park only to get lost in my Instagram feed again…The struggle is real!

 I go through periods of time where I am really vigilant about my own social media use.
 I deactivated my personal Facebook account a few years ago, following a tough break up.
 I only set out to take a month long break, but after a month I realized that I felt happier and less anxious so I stayed off “the ‘book.”
 I don’t regret this decision; in fact, I recommend everyone take a break from Facebook!
-Yes, this social media manager is telling you to get the hell off social media!
+Yes, this social media manager is telling you to get off social media!

 Energy starts to spike back up and I feel the immediate urge to check my personal Instagram.
 I resist.
 It’s hard, but necessary.